Fremantle Stuff > Churches > Johnston Memorial Congregational Church

 FHC photograph #1227B and text: The foundation stone was laid by Henry Trigg on 24.12.1875.
 The church was designed by Mr Broomhall, the Clerk of Works for Fremantle, and J Manning.
 It was completed in July 1877 and demolished in December 1968.
 Taken after 1905.

-That appears to be the 1862 manse to the left of the church.
+That is likely to be the 1862 manse to the left of the church.

 The Johnston Memorial Congregational Church was completed in July 1877 and demolished December 1968.
 Photo by Arthur Saxon.
 FHC photo #1656 and text.

 This fine building stood in Adelaide St from 1877 to 1969 when, incredibly, it was removed in favour of an appalling block of flats called Johnston Court, a trangressional choice of name.